jspsych/jsPsych/docs/tutorials/rt-task.md

 To do this, we'll use the `on_finish` event of the test trial.
 We can assign a function to `on_finish`, and that function will receive an object containing the data generated by the trial.
 This object can be manipulated inside the function, and any changes made to the object will be stored in jsPsych's internal representation of the data.

-For this example, we'll calculate whether the subject responded correctly, and add a new `correct` property to the data object.
+For this example, we'll determine whether the subject responded correctly, and add a new `correct` property to the data object.

 ```javascript
 var test = {